Sunday, March 15, 2020

 Jonah or Nahum were Israelite prophets who preached to non israelites.
 Obadiah was, according to tradition, an Edomite convert to Judaism who admonished his own non-Jewish people.
 The Israelites Jeremiah and Ezekiel prophecied to the non-Jewish nations that had destroyed and plundered the Jews, announcing the inevitability of their doom.
 All this to corroborate that even within accepted Jewish tradition, prophethood to non-Jews or by non-Jews isnt a strange thought.

 It is also to be noted that God in the Torah is reported to have announced several covenants with Abraham, and none of them is related to prophethood being the sole prerogative of one branch or another.
 Many Jews therefore, including the most learned among them, as related in both Quranic and non Quranic sources, accepted the prophethood of Muhammad and those that rejected him didnt do so for racial reasons.
-Although the bestowal of prophethood outside of their fold did cause them anger and jealousy, their essential opposition consisted in that he, like Jesus and countless others as related in both the Hebrew Bible and the NT, brought a message that wasnt to their liking.
+They most certainly harboured racial prejudice and jealousy in their hearts but could not declare these reasons as warranting rejection of prophethood to a non-Israelite, as it would be scripturally baseless.
+They thus essentially based their opposition in that Muhammad, like Jesus and countless others as related in both the Hebrew Bible and the NT, brought a message that wasnt to their liking.
 Others admit to Muhammad's prophethood in light of the Biblical criteria of what constitutes a prophet or not, but are not ready to heed his message and so invent the excuse that although he is a true prophet, his message does not concern them; he is a prophet to the Ishmaelites only.

 In Deuteronomy 18, the prophecy states that, despite Moses' similarities with the prophet to come after him, from the Israelites' brethren, his essential difference with him would be in how God's commands or laws would be communicated to the people.
 Moses received the law through direct communication with God himself or as the Quran says, "God spoke directly to Moses".
 In the case of the "Prophet like unto Moses", God would not communicate in this manner, but would inspire His words into the mouth of this Prophet.